python-bonobo/bonobo/docs/tutorial/tut01.rst

     }

-We use the :func:`bonobo.run` helper that hides the underlying object composition necessary to actually run the transformations in parralel, because it's simpler.
+We use the :func:`bonobo.run` helper that hides the underlying object composition necessary to actually run the transformations in parallel, because it's simpler.

 Depending on what you're doing, you may use the shorthand helper method, or the verbose one.
 Always favor the shorter, if you don't need to tune the graph or the execution strategy (see below).